 The five analyzed interferograms represent different combinations of weather, ranging from large scale humidity variation, a narrow and a wide cold front, to a relatively undisturbed, well-mixed boundary layer.
 Nevertheless, relatively good correlations are found between the GPS and the SAR data.
-Table 1 shows that the best-fit correlations between GPS and InSAR for the five analyzed interferograms are 0.8 or better, while the estimated wind directions are accurate to within $30^{\circ}$ and wind speeds differ maximally 4.0 m/s.
-In case the synoptic data are used to situate the SAR profile, correlations are 0.75 or better, except for the May 1996 interferogram, where a correlation of -0.01 is found.
+Table 1 shows that the best-fit correlations between GPS and InSAR for the five analyzed interferograms are 0.8 or better, while the estimated wind directions are accurate to within 50° and wind speeds differ maximally 4.4 m/s.
+In case the synoptic data are used to situate the SAR profile, correlations are on the average 30% worse.